This post contains affiliate links.

 On our first trip together to Thailand, Dan had an iPhone 5, and I had my sister’s old 4.
 This was early in our relationship, and I naively took all, and I mean all, of our travel photos during the three week trip on his because the camera quality was so much better.

 Our first Christmas together, New Years Eve setting off lanterns, waterfall hikes, old temples, monkeys, this phone had it all.

 Unfortunately, the only thing it didn’t have was the iCloud direct import feature.
 After three weeks traveling through the country, Daniel was pick pocketed and his iPhone was stolen at the bus station, 10 hours before we left Thailand to fly home.

-Just as I’m sure I’ll never stop traveling, I’m also sure that I’ll never stop adding more mistakes to this list.
-It’s all about our attitude and growing as we go.
-Keep learning, friends 🙂
+Just as I’m sure I’ll never stop traveling, I’m also sure that I’ll never stop adding more travel lessons to this list… at least I have some funny stories to share.

 Looking for more travel tips and tricks?
 Check out the Interesting Reads series to learn why I think America’s dining culture is super strange, discover 5 free resources to help you save money on your next trip, learn how to celebrate small Christmas (and why it’s my new favorite holiday tradition) and much more!